 - Fund-raising events which are not sponsored by a University-recognized organization.

-- Partisan political events
+- Partisan political event

 - Authorized Offices for direct mass e-mail communication.
 The Clarkson University e-mail system is used to convey urgent and time-sensitive messages.
 The following offices are authorized to send key strategic messages:

-- Approval of Questionnaires, Surveys, Etc
+- Approval of Questionnaires, Surveys, Etc.

 All proposed questionnaires, surveys, or requests for information generated by students or student organizations, that are to be issued to Clarkson faculty, students, administrators, alumni or trustees through e-mail, the campus mail, or other means must be approved by the Office of the Vice President for University Outreach and Student Affairs subsequent to review and signatory approval by the faculty advisor or course instructor.